Eleven-junichi2/gazodeanki/README.md

 ## features

 - CLI
-- Display image related to question in the card
+- Display an image related to the question in the card

 ## TODO